1. Purpose of procedures

 Course Component indicates the part of the course offering in which students enrol eg lecture, tutorial, computer lab, workshop.
 One course may have multiple components.

-Non-timetabled courses are courses that do not require USC physical space resources and are setup for enrolment purposes only.
+Non-timetabled courses are courses that do not require UniSC physical space resources and are setup for enrolment purposes only.

 Specialist Space refers to rooms that are designed for specific purposes and only approved usage allowed.
 Ie Laboratories (Nursing, Science), visualisation Studios, Immerse Labs, Performance Centre etc.